kreitje/hms-testimonials/readme.txt

 3. Sidebar demonstration

 == Changelog ==

+= 1.7 =
+* Added the TinyMCE editor to the testimonial textarea
+* Added a testimonial date field.
+* Added more templates to account for the date field
+* Added new options for the [hms_testimonials] shortcode to limit the results and paginate them.
+These are limit, start, next, prev, location.

 = 1.6.2 =
 * Fixed bug where new line breaks were not being added in some instances.